 This foam rolling sequence is focused on hitting multiple areas of the quad and anterior leg muscles.
 Rarely is one quad muscle tight, but it’s an accumulation of muscles and tendons that are tight.
 Below are a few areas of the quad and anterior leg this foam rolling sequence will cover.

 - Iliotibial Band

-Some areas may be tighter than others, so it’s important to keep note of excessively tender areas and ease into the various movements in the sequence.
-It’s always better to ease into an exercise, and not end up creating more pain due to excessive pressure.
+Some quad muscles may be tighter than others, so it’s important to keep note of excessively tender areas and ease into the various movements in this sequence to avoid pain.
+It’s better to ease into an exercise and not create more pain due to excessive pressure.
 To do the sequence, go through each movement once.
 Perform each exercise for 30 seconds on each side (if applicable) and then move on to the next one.

-To begin, the athlete will kneel and place the foam roller right in front of the knees.
-From there, the athlete will bring their body forward to the floor, and ensure their hips and body are grounded to prevent any form of back pain.
-Once the roller is under their quads and their body is on the floor, the athlete will begin rolling forwards and backwards to try and hit the femoris.
+Kneel on the floor and place the foam roller right in front of both knees.
+From there, bring your body forward to the floor, and ensure their hips and body are grounded to prevent any form of back pain.
+Once the roller is under your quads and your body is on the floor, begin rolling forwards and backward to massage the femoris.

 Small Medialis Roll

 The vastus medialis plays an important role in locomotion (a fancy word for movement) and other basic athletic movements because it helps the kneecap track correctly.
 Plus, with the help of three other quad muscles, it’s a powerful knee extensor.
 Because of the vastus medialis proximity to the kneecap, It’s also an important knee stabilizer, a function that’s often neglected.
 And spending some time here may reduce knee pain.

 [Related: Best Pre-Workout Supplements for Strength, Cardio, and More]